FelDev/felixparadis.com-v3/content/posts/fongo/index.md

 Fongo didn't get better.
 I had to call the government twice this year and both times the line dropped in the middle of the call.
 I now use Gmail to make phone calls when I can.

 ---
+**Full Disclosure**:
-**Full Disclosure**: I am not being paid or otherwise compensated by Fongo nor its competitors to write this article.
+I am not being paid or otherwise compensated by Fongo nor its competitors to write this article.
 All opinions expressed in this article are my own.
-No affiliate or referral links are used in this article.
+The only affiliate/referral link used in this article is the Fizz referral code (7RC4P).